 You may have some tubes in place, which may include the following:

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain or swelling in your abdomenNausea and/or vomiting that you cannot control with the medicines you were given after surgery, or which persist for more than two days after discharge from the hospitalPain that you cannot control with the medicines you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painPain or swelling in your feet, calves, or legs
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain or swelling in your abdomenNausea and/or vomiting that you cannot control with the medications you were given after surgery, or which persist for more than 2 days after discharge from the hospitalPain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painPain or swelling in your feet, calves, or legs

 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.